 This does not take into account the costs of running the truck all that time, just the cost of the fuel.

-The use of time and fuel to participate in Truckers Ride for the Constitution does not take into account the loss of revenue from not actually picking up or delivering freight.
+The use of time and fuel to participate in Truckers Ride for the Constitution does not take into account the loss of revenue from not actually

 Also, it does not take into account loss of future revenue from shippers or receivers who refuse to do business with truckers who took part in the protest.